Decoupage Craft with Paper

 Have you ever tried decoupage in the past?

 How to Decoupage - Easy to follow Steps

 Here is the procedure of decoupage step by step, easy to follow even for beginners.

-The reason of painting is because the napkin that we put on usually is transparent and we can see the original surface of the object.
+The reason for painting is because the napkin that we put on usually is transparent and we can see the original surface of the object.
 So, if the background is dark, the pattern of the napkin is not going to be really visible.
-But if the surface is white and bright, every piece of paper, napkin, or newspaper we choose to put on, will be shown completely with all its details
+But if the surface is white and bright, every piece of paper, napkin, or newspaper we choose to put on, will be shown complete with all its details

 - In the meantime, we can choose the napkin or we can cut out the pieces of paper we wish to use.

 If we choose to use napkin we take off the 2 white sheets and use only the one with the pattern.

 - Once the object is dry we use some plain white glue - you can always use specific decoupage glues, as Mode Podge-, but I can assure you that the white glue mixed with water 50/50, will work just fine.

 - We apply the glue with a brush to the area we want to put the paper or the napkin

 - With our brush or with our hands we put the pattern/paper very carefully with gentle moves on the object, try to avoid the creation of air bubbles.
 If we use our hands we should be more careful because the napkin is very thin and it can be ripped off easily.